Remember, remember the fifth of November,Gunpowder treason and plot.We see no reasonWhy gunpowder treasonShould ever be forgot!

 Add the salt to the pan then add the almond flour little by little, beating the mixture as you go.

 Scoop the mixture out of the pan and squeeze the mixture a little until it is smooth.
 If it's a bit sticky, don't worry because once it's cooled down it'll be fine.
 Wrap in parchment paper or foil and leave in a cool place for about an hour or more until cool.
-If you initially cool it in the fridge a little it will speed the process up but take it out before fully cool because the dough needs to be at room temperature before it cooks
+If you initially cool it in the fridge a little it will speed the process up but take it out before fully cool because the dough needs to be at room temperature before it cooks.

-Lay on a large piece of grease proof or baking paper and roll the dough to about ¼" or 6-8 mm thick.
+¼" or 6-8 mm thick.
 You can start the process by folding the paper in two and rolling the dough over the top of the paper.

 The dough will roll out without the paper, and I finish it off by rolling it without the paper on top.
 Cut out your gingerbread men.
 Gather up the leftover bits and squeeze or knead together before rolling out again.